tjarkvandemerwe/tidyprompt/README.md

   Google Gemini.
 Or easily write your own hook for any other LLM provider.

-‘tidyprompt’ is primarily based on [‘text-based’
-(vs. ‘native’)](#a-note-on-text-based-versus-native-handling-of-llms)
-handling of LLMs.
-This offers a more general approach compared to ‘native’ handling, the latter being more specific to certain LLM providers, models, and API structures.
-Features to support ‘native’ handling may nonetheless be added in the future.

 ## Installation

 You can install the development version of tidyprompt from